Automattic/wpcom-browser-auth/Readme.md

 Then you may pass the `client_id` of your application to the `redirect()` function.

-If your Redirect URL page, you invoke the `response()` function to get the parsed access token (or error object if the user refused access), with which you can do API calls against the REST API.
+In your Redirect URL page, you invoke the `response()` function to get the parsed access token (or error object if the user refused access), with which you can execute API calls against the REST API.

 ### Installation